 For MetaTrader Interactive Brokers provides neither of these, while ATFX provides MetaTrader 4 (MT4).
 If MetaTrader is a must for you, read our guides on the best MT4 brokers or best MT5 brokers..
 Neither have MetaTrader 5 (MT5)

 How do Interactive Brokers and ATFX differ in terms of minimum deposit?
 What about average spreads and funding options?

 Interactive Brokers requires a minimum deposit of $0, while ATFX requires a minimum deposit of $500.
-From our testing we found Interactive Brokers offers spreads of 0.6 (August 2022), while ATFX offers spreads of -1.
-Interactive Brokers supports Bank Wire (Deposit/Withdraw) for popular funding options, where ATFX supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw)., neither have PayPal (Deposit/Withdraw)
+It's also important to ensure your broker accepts the funding options and deposit methods that work best for you.
+In our research, we've found that Interactive Brokers supports Bank Wire (Deposit/Withdraw) for funding and deposit methods, whereas ATFX supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw).
+Neither have PayPal (Deposit/Withdraw)

-Which brokers offers more tradeable asset classes, Interactive Brokers or ATFX?
+Which broker offers more tradeable asset classes, Interactive Brokers or ATFX?

 Can I trade cryptocurrency with Interactive Brokers or ATFX?

 Crypto trading has become popular among forex traders across a range of international jurisdictions.
 As a result, many forex brokers now offer crypto products to their clients; most crypto assets are offered either as an underlying physical asset (such as when you own actual bitcoin assets, for example) or as a derivative product like a CFD.
 If you are looking to trade physical cryptocurrencies, you’ll find that neither Interactive Brokers nor ATFX allow you to trade physical cryptocurrencies.